 Situated in the thick of the South Lanes, this venue attracts a real mix of people, it has a warren of different rooms, each with their own feel and it is one of those places that is so convenient that you just have to pop in for one.
 Great atmosphere & lively.
 Very traditional Brighton and a great spot to people watch.
 Sunday Roast Review

 For a superb Sunday lunch, visit the Old Bank Steak and Ribs in bohemia Kemptown.
 In a cosy and relaxed setting, enjoy succulent beef, lamb or chicken with roast potatoes, parsnips, three seasonal vegetables and home-made Yorkshire puddings.
 Great venue for informal dining or for a spot of alfresco dining.

 An irresistible option.
 A place to escape from the hustle and bustle of Brighton and a Sunday lunch option offering great value for money – four courses £24.95.
-Roast Du Vin offers a rib of beef or Normandy chicken (with all the trimmings, vegeatbles and proper Yorkshires).
+Roast Du Vin offers a rib of beef or Normandy chicken (with all the trimmings, vegetables and proper Yorkshires).
 Grilled plaice and bistro burgers are other options.
+Sunday Roast Review